tmstani23/Local-Weather-App/README.md

 A simple weather app that displays weather for a given user's location.

 For use:
 It will only work for those who host a webserver.
-Feel free to share.
+Feel free to clone and share the source code.

 If you want to check the app out in fully functional format check it out at the link here: https://codepen.io/tmstani23/full/vJKXgr/

+Also, you can click the button to switch temp between Celsius and Farenheit.

 Screenshots: